-' v.
-Cultural Resources Woul d th e project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) use a substantial adverse change in the significance of off-reservation historical or archeological resource? b) pal ectly or indirectly destroy a unique off-reservation eontological resource or site or unique off-reservation plogic feature? c) sturb any off-reservation human remains, including those erred outside of formal cemeteries? , VI.
-Geology and Soils Woul d th e project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) sub pose off-reservation people or structures to potential ostantial adverse effects, including the risk of loss, injury, death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking? iii) Seismic-related ground failure, including liquefaction? iv) Landslides? b) sult in substantial off-reservation soil erosion or the loss topsoil? • VII.
-Greenhouse Gas Emissions Woul d th e project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) ind nerate greenhouse gas emissions, either directly or irectly, that may have a significant impact on the off-servation environment? b) ado nflict with any off-reservation plan, policy or regulation opted for the purpose of reducing the emissions of enhouse gases?
+1 V. Cultural Resources Woul d th e project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) use a substantial adverse change in the significance of off-reservation historical or archeological resource? b) pal ectly or indirectly destroy a unique off-reservation eontological resource or site or unique off-reservation blogic feature? c) sturb any off-reservation human remains, including those erred outside of formal cemeteries?
+Woul VI.
+Geology and Soils e project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impaci a) pose off-reservation people or structures to potential · · -, sub ostantial adverse effects, including the risk of loss, injury, death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map ii) issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42. other substantial evidence of a known fault?
+Refer to iii) other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42. iii) iv) other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42.
+Strong seismic ground shaking?